Limitarianism (ethical): Democratic limitarianism

 There exists a political movement which advocates for such ideas through principles of prioritization.

-Economic Limitarianism
+Economic limitarianism

-Economic Limitarianism is a school of thought in Economics which asserts that social improvement can be attained by the placement of a certain limit on personal wealth.
+Economic limitarianism is a school of thought in economics which asserts that social improvement can be attained by the placement of a certain limit on personal wealth.
 Different modalities have been proposed for the regulation of such a limit.
-Economic Limitarianism differs from Socialism in that it does not negate the idea of private property, or completely bars the accumulation of wealth.
+Economic limitarianism differs from socialism in that it does not negate the idea of private property, nor completely bar the accumulation of wealth.
 It rather sets to determine and enforce a limit on the accumulation thereof, as means of creating a positive change in the economic system of a nation.